From £35,48510

 7 Skoda Superb 2024 cabin

+Boot dimensions have remained more or less constant, which is to say very big.
 As befits a Skoda, the boot has plenty of pop-out hooks and bins, and there are two levers to fold the rear seats down.
 Annoyingly, they don’t fold perfectly flat unless you spec the £295 variable boot floor.
 There’s more space under the floor, enough for a spacesaver spare wheel, which is a £185 option.

 Multimedia system

-Skoda has always managed to put its own spin on the shared Volkswagen Group multimedia system – usually for the better, and that’s no different with the new Superb.
+Skoda has always managed to put its own spin on the shared Volkswagen Group multimedia system – usually for the better - and that’s no different with the new Superb.

 The interface responds quickly, and Skoda’s smart dials complete the package, because they let you control the main climate controls without having to use the screen.
 Having a physical dial to zoom the navigation map is very useful too.